ampproject/amphtml/contributing/getting-started-e2e.md

    curl -o- -L https://yarnpkg.com/install.sh | bash
    ```
   An alternative to installing `yarn` is to invoke each Yarn command in this guide with `npx yarn` during local development.
 This will automatically use the current stable version of `yarn`.

+* Closure Compiler is automatically installed by Yarn, but it requires Java 8 which you need to install separately.
+AMP's version of Closure Compiler won't run with newer versions of Java.
+Download an installer for Mac, Linux or Windows [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).

 * If you have a global install of [Gulp](https://gulpjs.com/), uninstall it.
 (Instructions [here](https://github.com/gulpjs/gulp/blob/v3.9.1/docs/getting-started.md).
 See [this article](https://medium.com/gulpjs/gulp-sips-command-line-interface-e53411d4467) for why.)